ibm-cloud-docs/databases-for-mysql/getting-started.md

 - You need to have an [{{site.data.keyword.cloud_notm}} account](https://cloud.ibm.com/registration){:new_window}.
 - You need a {{site.data.keyword.databases-for-mysql}} deployment.
 You can provision one from the [{{site.data.keyword.cloud_notm}} catalog](https://cloud.ibm.com/catalog/services/databases-for-mysql).
 Give your deployment a memorable name that appears in your account's Resource List.
-- Set the Admin Password](/docs/databases-for-mysql?topic=databases-for-mysql-admin-password) for your deployment.
+- Set the [Admin Password](/docs/databases-for-mysql?topic=databases-for-mysql-admin-password) for your deployment.
 - You need an installation of [MySQL Workbench](https://dev.mysql.com/downloads/workbench/).
 - Review the [`Getting to production`](/docs/cloud-databases?topic=cloud-databases-best-practices) documentation for general guidance on setting up a basic {{site.data.keyword.databases-for-mysql_full}} deployment.

 ## Connecting to your database with the CLI

 There are two main documentation locations that reference the appropriate commands to connect to your database from the CLI: